i / Anthropocene

 ii / Martin Johnson Heade

-Amidst the Icarian swells of nationalism and expansion in 19th-20th century America, Heade grapples with finding a balance between the catalytic forces of humans and nature.
-Parsing his visual and written reflections in the context of the Anthropocene offers one of many perspectives that informs our understanding of the origin and trajectory of the epoch.
-In alignment with the biocentric Anthropocene, Heade's work telescopes multiple strata—inspired by the biogeological world around him and sustained through intimate observations, anxieties, and ecological reflexivities.
+Amidst Icarian swells of industrial and scientific development in 19th-20th century America, Heade grapples with finding a balance between the forces of humans and nature.
+Parsing his reflections in the context of the Anthropocene offers one of many perspectives that informs our understanding of the origin and trajectory of the epoch.
+In alignment with the biocentric Anthropocene, Heade's work telescopes multiple strata—inspired by the biological and geological world around him and sustained through intimate observations, anxieties, and ecological reflexivities.

 Next